Latest News

 Anchorage, AK 99501-3566

-The Haines State Forest contains 260,000 acres managed by the Division of Forestry & Fire Protection that include the watersheds of the Chilkoot, Chilkat, and Ferebee rivers within its boundary.
+The Haines State Forest Resource Management Area contains 260,000 acres managed by the Division of Forestry & Fire Protection that include the watersheds of the Chilkoot, Chilkat, and Ferebee rivers within its boundary.
 Located in a transition zone between the wet coastal climate and the dry, cold interior, the Forest provides suitable conditions for a diversity of plants and wildlife.
 The rugged topography ranges from sea level to over 7,000 feet.

 The Forest is composed mostly of two forest types: western hemlock/Sitka spruce, and black cottonwood/willow.
 Lodgepole pine and paper birch occur as minor species throughout the Forest.

-Haines State Forest is managed for multiple use under the sustained yield principles of AS 41.17.
+Haines State Forest Resource Management Area is managed for multiple use under the sustained yield principles of AS 41.17.
 Multiple use management may include a mix of timber harvest, recreation, mining, traditional uses, fish and wildlife habitat protection, or tourism.
 Levels of use depend on the resources present in an area.
 Sustained yield management places responsibility on the State of Alaska to ensure that the management of our forests guarantees perpetual supplies of renewable resources and serves the needs of all Alaska for the many products, benefits, and services obtained from them.

 The planning process is designed to ensure participation by the public and government agencies, to provide opportunities for review and amendment of the plan.
 An outline of the planning process is provided below.